 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

-Here Is How Much Charcoal For Big Green Egg You Need
+How Much Charcoal For Big Green Egg Do You Need?

 One of the most frequently asked questions by big green users is ‘’How much charcoal do I use?’’
 Some find the correct measurements by experimenting, and some just like to fill up till the cooking grate.